OctaForge/OF-Engine/INSTALL.md

 or newer or an equivalent compiler (must support C++11).

-For Windows, you will need a GCC/Clang distribution (such as MinGW or TDM-GCC) that is equivalent in version to the above (i.e. GCC 4.8+, Clang 3.3+) or MS Visual Studio 2015 or newer.
+For Windows, you will need a GCC/Clang distribution (such as MinGW or TDM-GCC) that is equivalent in version to the above (i.e. GCC 4.8+, Clang 3.3+).
+Visual Studio builds are currently not supported - the C++11 support is lacking.
+You can use the Code::Blocks project file for a more friendly build process.

 OctaForge might not compile on older versions of those compilers because of the C++11 requirement.